BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Transit-Oriented-Communities/readme.md

 # Transit Oriented Communities

-We want to assess baseline zoning for residential (du/acre) and office (FAR) in locations within 1/2 mile of high-quality transit stops and stations, including within PDAs and TRAs.
+The Transit Oriented Communities (TOC) policy aims to increase residential and commercial densities in transit-rich areas, prioritizing affordable housing and commercial development in areas near regional transit hubs served by multiple transit providers.
+The goal of this analysis is to assess the baseline zoning for residential and office/commercial within Priority Development Areas (PDAs) and Transit Rich Areas (TRAs) within 1/2 mile of existing or planned fixed-guideway transit facilities.

 ## Project Management